Auckland teen Grace Hill died along with boyfriend's parents in horror Hamilton crash

 "She would catch the bus down to Hamilton or he would bus up.
 It's just a cute love story for two young kids."

 However, after being a couple for so long, Grace was determined to move to Hamilton to be closer to him.
-She had just started a new job last week at Chartwell stationary store Smiggles.
+She had just started a new job last week at Chartwell stationery store Smiggles.

 "She was really excited about starting that, she'd only done a couple of days.
 She'd been a bit lost as to what to do but she'd just got her licence and life was going great for her."

-Grace, who was turning 17 at the end of the month, was one of three siblings.
-She was also survived by twin sisters Ashlee and Madison, 21, who were understandably struggling with the news.
+Grace, who was turning 17 at the end of the month, is survived by twin sisters Ashlee and Madison, 21, who were understandably struggling with the news.

 Ellwood last spoke to her daughter on Friday.
 She was due to go on a helicopter ride but it had been cancelled.

-She was unsure where the group were heading the night of the crash and although she had spoken with Mitchell in hospital, she didn't want to bother him too much.
+She was unsure where the group were heading on the night of the crash and although she had spoken with Mitchell in hospital, she didn't want to bother him too much.

 "He'll be okay physically."